 Museum of the Polish Post in Gdańsk, Postal history museum in Gdansk, Poland

-The Museum of the Polish Post is housed in a building from 1844 and presents the history of postal services and telecommunications in the Free City of Danzig.
-The exhibition displays letters, documents, photographs, and communication tools from different periods of this region.
+The Museum of the Polish Post in Gdańsk is housed in a building from 1844 in the city center and covers the history of postal services in the Free City of Danzig as well as the events of September 1, 1939.
+The collection brings together letters, documents, photographs, and tools used in postal communication across different periods of this region.

 The museum displays original postal equipment and personal items belonging to postal workers who served in the Free City of Danzig.
 These objects reflect the important role that postal services played in the daily life of residents.